-Feeding ecology: Its diet consists of insects during the breeding season, and it supplements its diet with fruit in the fall (Cramp 1998).
+Trophic ecology: The species' diet consists of insects during the breeding season and supplements its diet with fruit in the fall (Cramp 1998).
 It obtains most of its food through dense shrub vegetation and secondarily from the ground (Cramp 1998).

-- Sclerophyll scrub, garrigue and maquis

-- Broad-leaved evergreen forests
+- ➢ Hardwood shrubs, garrigue and maquis - Broad-leaved evergreen forests

-- Shrubs and bushes